Child and Adult Care Food Program

 - Support breastfeeding or use of breast milk for infant feeding, or serve iron-fortified infant formula.
 Milk is served with meals for children age one and above.

 - Adults who are 60 or older, or who are physically or mentally impaired to the extent that limits their independence and ability to carry out activities of daily living

 - Youths through age 18 in afterschool programs in needy areas

-Applicants must be: a Licensed Child Care Center, Head Start Program, Adult Day Care Center, After School Program, or Homeless Shelter serving children.
-CACFP encourages other institutions to inquire.
+Institutions that qualify for the program include: licensed Child Care Centers, licensed non-residential Day Care Homes, Head Start Programs, Adult Day Care Centers, After School Programs, or Homeless Shelters serving children.
+The CACFP encourages other institutions to inquire.
+Please note:

 - Non-profit programs must provide proof of non-profit status.

 - For-profit programs must have at least 25% of their attendance during each month be of participants with income eligibility in either a Free or Reduced category.
 These categories are based on USDA’s Income Eligibility Guidelines.

 - Except for Homeless Shelters, only non-residental facilities may qualify for participation.